OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Using Land Explorer/Queries/Custom_Query.md

 ![DNA-Seq_mutationquery_png](../../images/DNA-seq_query.png)

-The variant consequence dropdown will allow users to customize the type of mutations queried.
+The variant consequence dropdown menu will allow users to customize the type of mutations queried.
 By default, only non-synonymous mutations are selected.

 ## RNA-Seq Expression